jsonDh/Hatchworks-Test/README.md

 - Handles screen rotation
 - Shows loading states for lists and details
 - Implements a clean architecture
+- Supports Spanish and English Languages
+- When a connection issue is encounter you can retry the request

 ## Architecture
 The project follows a single-activity architecture with Jetpack Compose for UI and the following key components: